UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_005_assignment_after_deadline_and_before_grace_period_test_description.md

 68. Click on the "Submit grade" button.
 69. Verify that the mark is reduced according to the late penalty percentage.
 70. Clear the app storage.
-71. Login as a student.
+71. Login to the app using the student username and password.
 72. Click on "Courses" tab.
 73. Click on the course name.
 74. Click on the assignment.